johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-04-21-using-kernel-memory-to-chunk-documents-into-azure-ai-search/index.md

     .Build();
 ```

-What we're doing here, is creating `IKernelMemory` instance and making it aware of all our deployed Azure resources.
+What we're doing here, is creating an `IKernelMemory` instance and making it aware of all our deployed Azure resources.
 Going through how to deploy those is out of the scope of this post, but it's probably worth highlighting that we're using `AzureIdentity` for auth as it's particularly secure, if you would like to use other options, you certainly can.

 You'll also note we're using Azure AI Document Intelligence; this is optional and just tackles a few more document chunking scenarios.
 It's not mandatory.